Jas-z/hackathon/README.md

 }
 ```

-* $search

-:  For testing `$search` we should create an Atlas Search index on the desired fields.
+* $search: For testing `$search` we should create an Atlas Search index on the desired fields.

 ```javascript
 {